ben-hudson/pylkh/README.md

 # PyLKH
 This is a super simple Python wrapper for the constrained traveling salesman and vehicle routing problem solver called [LKH-3](http://akira.ruc.dk/~keld/research/LKH-3/).

-If you want to use this wrapper, you need to install LKH-3 first:
+If you want to use this wrapper, you need to install LKH-3 first.
+For example, on Ubuntu:
 ```
 wget http://akira.ruc.dk/~keld/research/LKH-3/LKH-3.0.6.tgz
 tar xvfz LKH-3.0.6.tgz